Is Grammarly Accurate? (a Proofreader Tells All)

 An archery target with an arrow in the bullseye.

-Grammarly is sufficiently accurate for most people, considering it’s the number one proofreading software on the market.
-However, its accuracy waivers depending on a document’s complexity.
-Grammarly’s algorithm is impressively precise, given that it uses AI to detect errors and make suggestions.
+Grammarly is sufficiently accurate for many people, given that it’s one of the leading proofreading and writing tools on the market.
+However, its accuracy wavers depending on a document’s complexity.

 Let’s see how accurate Grammarly is and if it makes sense for you.